open-edge-insights/video-ingestion/README.md

   The following are the pre-requisites for working with GeniCam compliant GigE cameras.
 Please note that these changes need to be reverted while working with other cameras such as realsense, rtsp and usb(v4l2 driver compliant).

   1. GigE cameras requires Ingestion container to run with `root` privilege during runtime.
-  2. GigE cameras requires Ingestion container to disable `read_only` mode.
-  3. GigE cameras requires Ingestion container to run in `host` network as th Ingestion service and camera need to be in the same subnet.
+  2. GigE cameras requires Ingestion container to run in `host` network as both Ingestion service and camera need to be in the same subnet.

   Refer the below snip of `ia_video_ingestion` service to add the required changes in [docker-compose.yml](./docker-compose.yml) file of the respective Ingestion service(including custom udf services).
 Once the changes are made make sure [builder.py](../builder.py) is executed before building and running the services.